Ajay9o9/Ajay9o9/README.md

 <div>

 - 🔭 I’m currently working as ✨ Senior Flutter Developer and Android Developer✨
-- 🌱 I’m currently learning Machine Learning And AI
+- 🌱 I’m currently doing PGP in AIML from University Of Texas
-- 💬 Ask me about Flutter, Web development, Python
+- 💬 Ask me about Flutter, Web development, Python and Machine Learning
 - 📫 How to reach me: Below Links
 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/iamajaykv/">